-- 3.13.4 For guidance on the primary prevention of cardiovascular disease in adults with type 1 diabetes refer to NICE guideline on lipid modification CG181. - 3.13.5 Give adults with type 1 diabetes who smoke advice on smoking cessation and use of smoking cessation services.
-Reinforce these messages annually for people who currently do not plan to stop smoking, and at all clinical contacts if there is a prospect of the person stopping. - 3.13.6 Advise young adult non-smokers never to start smoking.

-3.13.7 Provide intensive management for adults who have had myocardial infarction or stroke, according to relevant non-diabetes guidelines.
+- 3.13.4 For guidance on the primary prevention of cardiovascular disease in adults with type 1 diabetes refer to NICE guideline [NG238] Cardiovascular disease: risk assessment and reduction, including lipid modification. [updated 2024] - 3.13.5 Give adults with type 1 diabetes who smoke advice on smoking cessation and use of smoking cessation services.
+Reinforce these messages annually for people who currently do not plan to stop smoking, and at all clinical contacts if there is a prospect of the person stopping. - 3.13.6 Advise young adult non-smokers never to start smoking. - 3.13.7 Provide intensive management for adults who have had myocardial infarction or stroke, according to relevant non-diabetes guidelines.
 In the presence of angina or other ischaemic heart disease, beta-adrenergic blockers should be considered.
 (For use of insulin in these circumstances, see section 3.14).
-For guidance on secondary prevention of myocardial infarction, see NICE guideline on lipid modification CG181.
+For guidance on secondary prevention of myocardial infarction, see NICE guideline [NG185] Acute Coronary Syndrome. [updated 2024]